-I shooed one of my children out of the kitchen, yet again, annoyed that I had to hear another complaint of boredom or some long winded tale about how one of their siblings had grossly mistreated them.
-It sure felt like we were on day 100 million of this year’s particularly long winter break which continued on and on with the recent bout of inclement weather and now a flu crisis circulating throughout the schools.
+I shooed one of my children out of the kitchen, annoyance growing by the minute with yet another complaint of boredom or a long-winded tale about how one sibling had grossly mistreated another.
+It sure felt like we were on day 100 million of this year’s particularly long winter break, which marched on and on and on with the recent bout of inclement weather and now influenza circulating throughout the schools.

-“Aghhh, I sighed, frustrated again at how much work all of the kids were during these days without school.
-I didn’t understand how they could complain of boredom so often.
-We had purchased this beautiful property in the middle of nowhere on 30 acres of land, the river in the backyard, with the expectation that our children would spend their days romping in the fields, building forts, playing tag and hide and seek and whatever else they were able to convince one another to play, but that wasn’t generally the case.
-Usually they were inside belly aching about how bored they were.
+I sighed, frustrated at how much energy the kids required during these days without school and irritated with the constant boredom.
+We had purchased a beautiful property in the middle of rural Tennessee on thirty acres of land, a mighty river flowing in our backyard, with the expectation that our children would spend their days romping through the fields, building forts, playing tag and hide-and-seek, plucking fresh fruit from the apple and pear trees, and whatever else they were able to convince one another to play or do, but that wasn’t generally the case.
+Usually, they were inside the house, bellyaching about how bored they were.

-I’d been experiencing a bit of a faith crisis in the recent months as I desperately tried to remain in control as my life felt more and more out of control.
-Makes sense, right?
-Hormonal issues that inevitably arrive with aging, teaching which I loved but didn’t love as much as writing, writing which is my passion but doesn’t really pay the bills – at least not yet, raising 8 kids – now a few teenagers and a toddler; struggling to do right by our handicapped son Lucas, but in pursuing the best options for him also needing to sacrifice more of our limited resources and time.
-So many balls in the air.
+I’d been experiencing a bit of a faith crisis in the recent months as I desperately grasped for control while life spiraled further away from me.
+So many balls were in the air.
+The hormonal issues that inevitably arrive with aging.
+Teaching, which I loved but didn’t love as much as writing.
+Writing, which was my passion but doesn’t really pay the bills—at least not yet.
+Raising eight children, now with several teenagers and a toddler.
+Struggling to do right by Lucas, in pursuit of the best options for him but also needing to sacrifice more of our limited resources and time.
+The list went on.

-It all felt overwhelming most of the time, and I knew I wasn’t handling it well.
-Lately I spent most of my prayer time complaining, grumbling, and begging for super human strength to get through the days – annoyed that God would bequeath so many responsibilities upon my aging shoulders.
+It felt overwhelming 90 percent of the time, and I knew I wasn’t handling the demands well.
+Most of my prayers were more like complaints and resembled grumbling as I begged for superhuman strength to get through the days—annoyed that God would bequeath so many responsibilities upon my weary, aging shoulders.

-“Praise you in this storm, huh,” I muttered.
-I had so believed those words during some of the most difficult days of life – as a baby grew in my belly in 2004 – a child proclaimed to be dead even before taking his first breath and then again as my first husband took his last breath here on earth and now, when I had eight healthy children and a healthy husband, a good marriage, all of my needs met, I couldn’t muster up some praise in this pathetic little pity party of a storm I was having for myself?
+“Praise you in this storm, huh?”
+I muttered.
+I had fiercely believed those words during the most difficult days of life—as a baby grew in my belly in 2004 (a child proclaimed terminal even before taking his first breath) and again as my husband Jason took his last breath here on earth.
+Now, in my current reality, with a healthy family, a good marriage, my daily needs met, I couldn’t seem to muster up any praise in this pathetic little pity party of a storm I was having for myself.

-“Jesus help” I sighed in indignation and frustration.
+Jesus, help . . . , I sighed in resignation and frustration.

-Could it be that all of my questions about my life, my faith, and my children could be answered in one simple command?
-Go Play?
-It’s what I desired for my children – to stop complaining and bickering and go play!
+Could it be that my questions about life, faith, and frustrations could be answered in one simple command?
+Go play?
+That’s exactly what I wanted my children to do when they were bored and moaning and groaning about everything in life.
+I desired more than anything for them to stop complaining and bickering and go play!
 To enjoy what we had purchased for them!
 To enjoy the beauty of their lives!
-Could it possibly be that the God of the universe just wanted the same for his child?
+Could it possibly be that the God of the universe wanted the same for his child?
 For me to honor him through my enjoyment of what he’s blessed me with?

-My perspective shifted as it usually does when the Almighty has words with me.
-A slow smile crept across my face as I poured myself a glass of chardonnay, wrapped up the kitchen duties and headed to the porch to sit with my husband.
-As I opened the back door, still slightly hesitant about leaving so many tasks undone, I heard a whisper laced in joy urging me forward,
+My perspective shifted, as it usually does when the Almighty has words with me, and a slow smile crept across my face as I poured myself a glass of chardonnay and headed to the back porch to sit with my husband.
+As I opened the door, still slightly hesitant about leaving numerous tasks undone, I heard a whisper laced with joy, which urged me forward: